-There are many great ways you can reinvest the proceeds from the sale of your Southern California house.
+There are many great ways you can reinvest the proceeds from the sale of your Greater Los Angeles house.
 In our latest post, we explore some options to make your new found cash work for you!

 People sell their home for all sorts of reasons.
 Sometimes the cash is needed right away to pay a debt, and sometimes they find themselves with an unexpected surplus available to use elsewhere.
 Instead of spending this money on material objects and things that come and go, why not reinvest your earnings into something that will benefit you down the road?
-Below we will discuss some of our favorite ways to reinvest the proceeds from the sale of a Southern California house!
+Below we will discuss some of our favorite ways to reinvest the proceeds from the sale of a Greater Los Angeles house!

 Real Estate Crowd Funding

-A great way to reinvest the profits made from your Southern California area house, is to put the money into a real estate crowdfunding opportunity.
+A great way to reinvest the profits made from your Greater Los Angeles area house, is to put the money into a real estate crowdfunding opportunity.
 You’ll want to research any investment before sinking your money into it, but investing in a real estate crowdfunding opportunity can be a passive and hands-off investment that can really pay off.

 There is no greater investment than that in the future of your children.
 By contributing to a 529 plan or a designated college fund, you’re not only contributing to your child’s future, but you are also teaching them a financial lesson.
 The money placed in a 529 plan will grow tax-free, and will not be taxed when the money is withdrawn.
 Many families utilize these savings plans for their children ahead of time, so they are not blindsided by huge bills when their children begin college careers.